 square.tests.prop1 : [Result]

-at the Unison prompt, it will "run" your test suite:
+at the UCM prompt to "run" your test suite:

 tour/main> test